jenrichmond/RNotes_blogdown/content/post/2018-08-04-calculating-age/index.Rmd

 #### Successes:

-1. I loaded the data in using `read_csv`. *** see ERRATUM below
+1. I loaded the data in using `read_csv`.
-2. I fixed some weird data type assumptions.
+2. I made dates into dates.

 * The interview group is listed as 1s and 2s in the file so R thought those were  integers.
 So I used `as.factor` to convert.